L-45. Reference Sources for Researching Printed Americana

 Joel Silver

 Joel Silver is Director of the Lilly Library, Indiana University, Bloomington, where he has worked since 1983.
-He has published a number of articles on rare books and book collecting in AB Bookman’s Weekly and Fine Books & Collections Magazine.
+He has published a number of articles on rare books and book collecting in AB Bookman’s Weekly and Fine Books & Collections magazine.
 He has taught courses in many subjects related to rare books in the Department of Information and Library Science at Indiana University, where he serves as the Director of the Special Collections Specialization.

 Full Bio »